typelevel/typelevel.github.com/_posts/2015-07-16-method-equiv.md

 that returns a list with `42` in it above.
 Thus, it has fewer implementations, in the same way that more specific types have fewer values inhabiting them.
-But it can be used in more circumstances, so it is "more general".
+But it can be used in more circumstances, so it is “more general”.
 The generality in terms of when a method can be used is directly proportional to the specificity of its type.

 Java’s edge of insanity